fgauna12/fgauna12.github.io/_posts/2020-03-11-installing-flagger-using-azure-devops.md

 ---
 Similar to a [previous post](https://gaunacode.com/installing-linkerd-using-azure-devops), this is a small guide on how to create some glue code to ensure Flagger is installed on a Kubernetes cluster.

-Flagger is a delivery tools that integrates with Service Meshes like Linkerd to enable progressive rollouts using techniques like canaries, A/B testing, and Blue/Green deployments.
+Flagger is a delivery tool that integrates with service meshes like Linkerd to enable progressive rollouts using techniques like canaries, A/B testing, and Blue/Green deployments.
 It also integrates with chat apps like Slack and Teams.

 <!--more-->